Investment

 Build a portfolio composed of 50% Bitcoin and 50% Nasdaq with a starting capital of $200.

-Then, invest $200 each month, split across these 2 assets.
+Then, invest $200 each month, split across these two assets.

-If the Nasdaq falls by at least 5% month over month, invest in Gold instead of Nasdaq for the following month.
+If the Nasdaq falls by at least 5% month-over-month, invest in Gold rather than Nasdaq for the following month.

-For Bitcoin, same logic but if the drop is at least 10%.
+For Bitcoin, same logic but if the decline is at least 10%.

 Example #8